dimagimburg/mycvs/README.md

 # mycvs
 a project in PERL for custom cvs

+dima 17.7
+fixed bug in requests, set up init functions (mycvs init, mycvs clientconfig) added to init_global the creation of base dir, get_user_groups remove_user_from_group remove_group implemented still need to be tested, need to remove prints from functions

 dima 14.7
   need to decide what we do with groups and how to give permissions to each repository.